 This manual documents the Executive command interpreter, which is a primary tool for system administration.
-It describes Executive commands packaged with Standard Software.
-It is arranged alphabetically by command name and describes parameter fields in detail.
-Keep it handy as a companion volume to the CTOS System Administration Guide.
+It describes Executive commands packaged with Standard Software and is arranged alphabetically by command name.
+Keep it handy as a companion volume to the this manual.